 We use data models to calculate water companies’ price controls – and certain information we need to set those controls.

-We are currently setting companies’ prices at our 2019 price review for 2020-25.
-As part of this, we have published models that set out how we will reconcile companies’ performance in 2020-25 and reflect this in the price controls we set from 2025.
+Companies’ revenues were set in our 2019 price review for 2020-25.
+As part of this, we have published models that set out how we will reconcile companies’ performance in 2020-25.

 |Model name||Publication date||Description|